ayushi-24git/pipeline-devsecops/README.md

 Now, start the pipeline by:
 `tkn pipeline start devsecopspipeline`

+## Pipeline parameters
+The following parameters will be asked henceforth.
+*
+*
+*
+*
+* **repo-scan** : The repository on which you want to perform security checks.

+## Check logs
-Enter all the suitable parameters.
-Your pipeline has successfully started.
-Once done, check the logs using the following command:
+Now, the pipeline has successfully started.
+You can check the logs using the following command:

 `tkn pipelinerun logs <name-of-the-pipelinerun>`